b-lukaszuk/BS_wJ_eng/contents/regex.md

 ```

 Hmm, we wanted to extract a dollar symbol `$` with all the following digits.
 Oddly enough that seemed to have failed.
-That's because `$` is a metacharacter
+That's because `$` is a meta-character
 that denotes end of subject (usually end of line or end of string).
 So, actually
 what we said with `$\d{1,}` was find digits after the end of string.
 An
 impossible task, hence the empty string.
 If we want `$` to be interpreted as a